bwvisu/bwvisu.github.io/user-docs/user-docs.md

 Once a connection is established to one of the storage backends as described in [getting started](getting-started.md), users can access their data using the directories for the bwForCluster MLS&WISO and SDS@hd in their home directories.

 ## User guides for bwVisu applications
-These are specific guides of some of bwVisu's applications.
+These are specific guides for some of bwVisu's applications.

 * [postAtom](firststeps_post_atom.md)
 * [vistle](vistle_get_started.md)